larsvilhuber/ssb-demo/code/README.md

 ## List of tables and programs

 The code produces no meaningful output at this time, since it is meant for illustrative purposes.
 Summary stats and a Mincerian regression are reported in the Stata log.
-For a real application, both programs would generate tables, and output these via `outreg`.
+Regression results are provided as a CSV file in `results`.
+For a real application, both programs would generate tables.

 The provided code reproduces: